learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 2. Simplified Testing

-Testing React component is extremely easy compared to other frameworks, such as Angular.
+Testing React components is extremely easy compared to other frameworks, such as Angular.
 Reason being that React components are by definition declarative, while Angular heavily relies on imperative APIs.